 - Angela Privett – A Fall on the Ice Leads to Surgery

 - Mark Scherer – Titanium Rod Shortens Recovery Time

 - Leslie Shultz – Determination Aids Recovery From Two Knee Replacements

 - Lester Studnicka – New, Custom Fit Knees for Lester

 New Anterior Hip Replacement Went Well

 James Kochar and his wife have been in this area for more than 25 years and first heard about Orthopedic Surgeon, Dr. Thomas Beck by reading an article in a hospital publication.

-After suffering with terrible hip pain for more than 2 years and having his wife tell him his walking looked terrible, James sought help from Dr. Beck.
+After suffering with terrible hip pain for more than two years and having his wife tell him his walking looked terrible, James sought help from Dr. Beck.
 At the age of 80, James had hesitated to have hip replacement surgery after watching his much younger relatives undergo the procedure.
 James enjoys gardening and says that his 6 acres of land keep him busy.

 “I don’t know why I waited so long to have the surgery,” he says now.
 James spent 2 days in the hospital after his hip replacement surgery and left without any pain.
 At home, he performed exercises that he learned from therapy staff while he was in the hospital.
 He did not have to schedule rehabilitation following surgery.